Galser/tf-repo-mirror/README.md

 # tf-repo-mirror
 Code for testing TF network mirror technique that arrived with TF 0.13.
-Based on Nginx module
+Based on the Nginx module

 # Requirements

-This repository assumes general knowledge about Terraform and Terrafrom CLI v0.14.x , if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
+This repository assumes general knowledge about Terraform and Terraform CLI v0.14.x , if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
 We also going to use AWS EC2 as our infrastructure provider.

 Please have TF v 0.14.X installed in advance.
-Version 0.13 and other(s) below it are not going to work with CLI configuraiton file override.
+Version 0.13 and other(s) below it are not going to work with CLI configuration file override.

 To learn more about the mentioned above tools and technologies - please check section [Technologies near the end of the README](#technologies)

 # How-to

 ## Prepare authentication credentials
-- Beforehand, you will need to have SSH RSA key available at the default location :
+- Beforehand, you will need to have an SSH RSA key available at the default location :
  - `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`
  > This key is going to be used later to connect to the instance where TFE will be running.